Antarctica

 Emperor penguin chick (Aptenodytes forsteri) on the ice in the Weddell Sea, Antarctica

-Penguins live a life of swimming to feed then coming back to the frozen land.
-They come to rest, lay eggs and live.
-With their numerically accurate clusters, they have promoted some really meaningful ways to thrive in the relentless climate of Antarctica.
+Penguins swim to feed and then return to the frozen land.
+They come to rest, lay eggs, and live.
+With their numerically accurate clusters, they have promoted some really meaningful ways to thrive in Antarctica’s relentless climate.

 Seals

 Antarctica swarms with hundreds of thousands of astonishing seals.
-From the crabeater seal that does not eat crabs, to the Weddell seal that sings like a space intruder, Antarctic seals are interesting and sometimes somewhat fuzzy.
+From the crabeater seal, which does not eat crabs, to the Weddell seal, which sings like a space intruder, Antarctic seals are interesting and sometimes somewhat fuzzy.

-Ensured under the Antarctic Arrangement’s Show for the Preservation of Antarctic Seals, these marine warm blooded animals are thriving in the cool shelter of the Southern Sea.
+Ensured under the Antarctic Arrangement’s Show for the Preservation of Antarctic Seals, these marine warm-blooded animals thrive in the cool shelter of the Southern Sea.

 There are different types of seals that take shelter in the Southern Sea.
 These include Weddell seals, Crabeater seals, Leopard seals, Southern elephant seals and others.